mawaddahH/Mini-Project-2/README.md

 > About [Abdul samad Al Qurashi](https://store.asqgrp.com/sa_en/) website: master of royal perfume, one of the best perfume and oud companies in the world for more than 150 years.

-For more information bout our Mini Prjoect 2 check the [Presentation](https://youtu.be/BxPXhKZCUUw?t=2874)
+For more information about our Mini Prjoect 2 check the [Presentation](https://youtu.be/BxPXhKZCUUw?t=2874)

 ---
 ## Codes And Screenshot